 WHAT WE'RE LOOKING FOR

-The Pulitzer Center is interested in reporting projects that focus on topics of global importance, with an emphasis on issues that have gone under-reported in the mainstream American media.
-We see great value in covering critical issues ranging from the environment, global health, and women’s economic empowerment to refugees and migration, food insecurity, struggles for resources, human rights abuses, or peace and conflict.
+The Pulitzer Center is interested in reporting projects that focus on topics of global importance, with an emphasis on stories that have gone under-reported in the mainstream American media.
+We see great value in covering critical issues related to climate and the environment, global health, peace and conflict, human rights including gender and racial equity, and information and artificial intelligence.

 Stay Up To Date With Campus Consortium News